huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 test_int(order=the_list)
 ```

-### A test/fixture can request more than one fixture at a time
+### A test/fixture can request more than one fixture at a time {#a-test-fixture-can-request-more-than-one-fixture-at-a-time}

 Tests and fixtures aren’t limited to requesting a single fixture at a time.
 They can request as many as they like.
 Here’s another quick example to demonstrate: